CarlvinJerry/carlvinjerry.github.io/content/posts/programming/Functional Programming/discriminated unions/index.markdown

 >As Isaac Abraham notes, F#’s functional-first approach, combined with tools like DUs, leads developers to a “pit of success,” where the language’s design naturally guides you toward writing better code.

-For further exploration, check out the companion code repository for *Get Programming with F#* on GitHub (https://github.com/isaacabraham/get-programming-fsharp) or dive into Abraham’s *F# in Action* for more advanced domain-modelling examples.
+For further exploration, check out the companion code repository for *Get Programming with F#* on <a href="https://github.com/isaacabraham/get-programming-fsharp" target="_blank">Github</a> or dive into Abraham’s *F# in Action* for more advanced domain-modelling examples.
 May your models be as robust as your F# types!